 Saltwater intrusion is another threat to Arrowsic's groundwater resources.
 It occurs when the salt front (the line where fresh and saltwater meet) shifts vertically or moves inland, which can increase the salinity of the groundwater.
-Groundwater salinity levels can be impacted by a variety of factors, including periods of drought, sea level rise, variations in the volume of water demand/use, rates of groundwater recharge, and the geological features of the groundwater source of a well.
+Groundwater salinity level can be impacted by a variety of factors, including periods of drought, sea level rise, variations in the volume of water demand/use, rates of groundwater recharge, and the geological features of the groundwater source of a well.
 High salinity levels in groundwater can make the resource unsuitable for use as drinking water.

 - Subdivision Hydrologic Study In the Subdivision Ordinance Section 8.3.2.2.U, Arrowsic requires subdivisions to conduct a hydrologic study to determine the impact of a new development on groundwater resources.
 Subdivisions are required to show that under drought conditions (less than 60% average precipitation), the new development will not impact groundwater resources beyond the subdivision. - New Construction Requirements In the Zoning Ordinance Section 3.24, the Town requires all new construction and development to minimize stormwater runoff caused by the development.
-Where possible, existing natural runoff control features, such as berms, swales, terraces, and wooded areas, shall be retained to reduce runoff and encourage infiltration of stormwater.
+Where possible, existing natural runoff control features, such as berms, swales, terraces, and wooded areas, shall be retained to reduce runoff and encourage infiltration of stormwater. - Water Conservation Tips The Arrowsic Conservation Commission created a page for residents with suggestions to reduce water consumption.

-GROUNDWATER RESOURCES

-WATER SUPPLY
+3. GROUNDWATER RESOURCES WATER SUPPLY